220620NET/Kang-Elizabeth-P1/README.md

-HI this is the reimbursement management system.
+This is the repo for project 1.